 From this total income, certain deductions are subtracted, including but not limited to:

 It’s important to note there is a cap on the monthly net resources figure used to calculate child support.
 This cap is subject to periodic adjustment to reflect inflation and changes in the cost of living.
-Payments calculated from net resources above this cap may require additional legal justification.

 The Texas State Department of Social and Health Services provides an online calculator for initial estimations.
 This tool offers a preliminary overview of potential child support payments based on inputted data.
 It’s a useful starting point for understanding financial commitments.

-However, this online calculator is no substitute for professional legal advice.
+While useful, the online calculator is no substitute for professional legal advice.
 A seasoned Frisco child support attorney understands nuances that the calculator might overlook.
 Partnering with such an expert ensures your specific situation is thoroughly evaluated and accounted for in your child support case.

 In Texas, the general rule is child support payments continue until the child reaches 18 or graduates from high school, whichever comes later.
 Exceptions may apply, such as extended support for a child unable to self-support due to a disability, highlighting the court’s focus on the child’s wellbeing.